 The Oracle is Andy Rachleff.
 He is now building a company which I think could revolutionize consumer finance.
 It’s called Wealthfront, and it is where I invest my money.
-One of the amazing parts of the last six years has been being on a parallel journey with a mentor who is facing many of the same challenges that I’ve faced as a founding CEO.
+One of the amazing parts of the last decade has been being on a parallel journey with a mentor who is facing many of the same challenges that I’ve faced as a founding CEO.
 Most VC’s as successful as Andy are either retired,investing, or playing golf.
 Andy is not only giving back by teaching, but he’s the only top-tier VC in human history I know who is building a huge, disruptive company after a career in VC rather than the other way around.

 One of the things I admire most about Joel and Andy is that they seem to me to be as intent at being good husbands and good fathers as they are at being good angel investors.

 They are as good at life as they are at business.